-The Amylase Level In Your Pet’s Blood
+The Amylase Level In Your Dog Or Cat’s Blood

 Amylase is an enzyme produced by your dog or cat ’s pancreas.
 Small amounts are also produced in the pet’s intestine and liver but most amylase that finds its way into your pet’s blood stream comes from its pancreas.
 The great majority of amylase enzyme normally passes into your pet’s intestine through the two pancreatic ducts in dogs and the common bile duct in cats to help in the digestion of complex carbohydrates (starches).

 Health Problems That Can Cause Too Much Amylase To Be Present In Your Pet’s Blood: